brianlellis/laravel7-core-module-scaffolder/README.md

 __$ php artisan rapyd:theme:install__
 __$ php artisan rapyd:module__

-Composer packages have been installed for which the system is dependent upon prior to upgrading
+Composer packages have been installed for which the system is dependent upon prior to upgrading.

+## Resources directory is ignored in this repo as the resources is considered a theme directory of the application in contrast to containing code which the system is dependent upon to operate.

 # MODIFIED CORE LARAVEL FILES FOR MODULARIZATION
  * app/Exceptions/Handler.php